Department of Public Administration and Health Management

 Graduate Certificate in Health Management

 This certificate is a 21 credit hours program in health management at the graduate level.
 The program is flexible enough to be adapted to the needs of pre-career and in-service individuals.
 Career employees of public sector agencies seeking courses in public management, especially those changing from professional or technical roles to managerial roles, will find the certificate program beneficial.
+It is significant to note that admission into the Certificate Program is separate from admission into the MPM Degree Program.
+Subsequently, students must pay a separate application fee for potential admission into the MPM Degree program if they select to pursue this degree option following the completion of the Certificate.
+In addition, students cannot apply for this Certificate program once they have completed the requirements for the MPM degree with a concentration in health care management.
 Course work includes:

 Required Core Courses (18 credit hours)